 …You have [been in the UK illegally, breached your conditions of stay, overstayed/used deception in an application for leave to enter or remain] and [left the UK voluntarily at own/public expense on…][ was removed/deported from UK on……].
 I am therefore refusing you entry clearance under paragraph 320(7B) of the Immigration Rules.
 Any future applications may also be refused, for the same reason, under paragraph 320(7B) of the Immigration Rules until [1, 2, 5 or 10 years after the applicant left the UK]….

-What is the the starting date for calculating re-entry ban UK?
+Calculating starting date for re-entry ban UK

 In fact, the starting date for calculating re-entry ban under paragraph 320 of Immigration Rules is:

 - the date of previous breach, which in case of deception ban under paragraph 320(7a) is the refusal date or

 - when the applicant has left the UK in case of voluntary departure, removal or deportation